 Bouchard nodes are a clinical sign relating to bony nodules of the proximal interphalangeal joints and are much less common than Heberden nodes.
 They generally (but not always) correspond to palpable osteophytes.

 They are sometimes painful, and are typically associated wi...

-Boutonniere deformity is one of the musculoskeletal manifestations of rheumatoid arthritis in the hand with:
+Boutonnière deformity is the eponymous name of a musculoskeletal manifestation of rheumatoid arthritis presenting in a digit, with the combination of:

-flexion contracture of the proximal interphalangeal (PIP) joints
+flexion contracture of a proximal interphalangeal (PIP) joint

 The Brahma bull sign (or Brahman) describes the appearance of the femoral neck when an osteochondroma is present, as Brahma bulls have an odd, camel-like hump along the dorsum of their neck resembling a femoral neck osteochondroma.
 Osteochondromas of the femoral neck, particularly when sessile, ...

 The bright rim sign in anterior talofibular ligament injury refers to a sign seen on MRI.
 A cortical defect with a bright dot-like or curvilinear high-signal-intensity, usually at the fibular attachment site, is seen on MRI.
 It has been described as an indicator of ATFL injury 1.